Citadel-DAO/citadel-docs/references/glossary.md

 ## PoR

-Proof of Reserve, is the mechanism of strengthening the reserve of OlympusDAO treasury via the sales of bonds.
+Proof of Reserve, is the mechanism of strengthening the reserve of CitadelDAO treasury via the sales of bonds.
 Bonders provide liquidity to the treasury, thereby building its reserve.
-In return for their service, bonders get paid in OHM.
+In return for their service, bonders get paid in CTDL.

 ## Reserve Bonds